LimoWanKenobi/LimoWanKenobi.github.io/_posts/2016-10-04-Creating-An-FSharp-Asp-Net-Core-Application.md

 }
 ```

+Executing `dotnet restore` will restore the packages.
-Executing `dotnet build` will restore the packages and build successfully.
+Executing `dotnet build` will build the project.

-And, finally, executing `dotnet run` will print to console
+Executing `dotnet run` will run the application and it will print to console

-    Hello World
+    Hello World!

+Actually, executing `dotnet run` will also execute `build` if there are changes not build yet.